Last Modified: 02 Dec 2015

 Many countries now operate under a visa waiver program (meaning a visa isn't required) however you still need to obtain an authorisation which confirms that you have been approved to travel.
 This authorisation must be obtained in advance of travel.

 Many citizens from Visa Waiver Program countries can travel to the USA without a visa for a 90 day stay, if they meet certain requirements.
 Travellers from all Visa Waiver Program countries must present a machine-readable passport (which meets US requirements) at the port of entry to enter without a visa, otherwise a US visa is required.
-Canada doesn't require a visa for many foreign nationals however you should check to see if this applies to your country.
-You can get further information from the US Department of State and the Canadian government websites:
+You can get further information from the US Department of State website:

 Also please note, all travellers from Visa Waiver Program countries must obtain an electronic travel authorization prior to their flight from the Electronic System for Travel Authorization (ESTA) website: https://esta.cbp.dhs.gov